Volunteer overseas in veterinary science

 'I'm very involved in our hospital and every day is different.'

-Australian veterinary nurse Jacqueline Esteban volunteered for 12 months as a Veterinary Support Officer with Free the Bears in Laos, an organisation that is 'working towards a goal that I’m very passionate about,' says Jacqueline.
+Australian veterinary nurse Jacqueline Esteban volunteered for 12 months as a Veterinary Support Officer with Free the Bears in Laos, an organisation working towards a goal she's very passionate about.

 A person stands to the right of the frame with a pen poised over a checklist on a clipboard.
 In the background, a bear is sitting at the top of a tree trunk looking towards the camera.
 Elsewhere in the background are trees, mountains and a blue sky.